 Style Guides: For many students, the idea of a style guide is bizarre.
 It’s hard for students to understand that there is no absolute set of rules about what is right and wrong in the English language, there are just a competing rapidly-evolving set of expectations, conventions, and style guides.

 I know that many feel that a keep-it-simple approach to teaching English is superior.
-Kids have enough time focusing on grammar and spelling without hearing that it’s all debatable and changing.
+Kids spend enough time focusing on learning rules about grammar and spelling without hearing that it’s all debatable and ever changing.

-I don’t think it’s too much for a fifth grader to spend some time appreciating that this sentence: “I’ll text the picture to your phone” would have been totally bizarre just over a decade or so ago.
-Back then, before “text” became a verb, we could take pictures of phones but we could only put pictures on phones with scotch tape.
+I don’t think it’s too much for a fifth grader to spend some time appreciating that this sentence: “I’ll text the picture to your phone” would have been totally bizarre just twenty years ago.
+Back then, before “text” became a verb and before our smartphones obsoleted our cameras, while we could take pictures of phones with our cameras, we could only have put pictures on phones with scotch tape.

 I’d like to see if students could be engaged in the debate of whether spelling “e-mail” is ridiculous and whether “email” is now the only acceptable choice.
 Should the “Internet” be capitalized?
-What about the Oxford Comma, for or against?
+What about the Oxford Comma: are you for or against?
 And can “school” be an adjective?
-I think that kids are much more likely to get interested in the mechanics of language if they are invited to have an opinion and are encourage to think about where they come from and to observe the creation and evolution of words.
+I think that kids are much more likely to get interested in the mechanics of language if they are invited to have an opinion and are encourage to think about where the rules come from and to observe the creation and evolution of words.

 The result is that my kids seem to have started paying attention to words and engaging their curiosity on them which is a good start.